openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 We will be successful when:

-ZTP can deploy clusters when running on the above platforms.
+Centralized host management can deploy clusters when running on the above platforms.

 ### Non-Goals

 Allow Baremetal Host API to be fully enabled on all platforms.

-Note that the scope of this epic is only enablement of the Metal3 BaremetalHost API and associated controller/services - the edge ZTP flow currently interacts directly via this API without any Machine API integration.
+Note that the scope of this epic is only enablement of the Metal3 BaremetalHost API and associated controller/services - the centralized host management flow currently interacts directly via this API without any Machine API integration.

 ## Proposal